AyeChanAungThwin/ChatApp/README.md

 ## How to test
 - Open command or terminal.
 - Type ```git clone https://github.com/AyeChanAungThwin/ChatApp``` and press enter.
 - Firstly, Run Server side App.
-It will wait for the client to join the Server Socket.
+It will wait for the client to join the Server Socket: ```/ChatServerApp/src/main/java/io/github/ayechanaungthwin/chat/App.java```
-- ```/ChatServerApp/src/main/java/io/github/ayechanaungthwin/chat/App.java```
 - And then, run the client side App.
 It will go join the Server Socket.
 - Finally, you can start chatting from both of the Apps.